Introduction

 - Harak is sometimes paired with Dionel as well in whale teams as Dionel helps him secure kills and snowball out of control, but it quickly becomes a very expensive team to invest in at this rate.

-Some of the highest burst damage potential in the game.
-This team is sometimes used by whales who had the spare resources to invest in Dionel rather than the more utility-focused Celehypos.
+This team possess some of the highest burst damage potential in the game.
+This team is sometimes used by Whales who had the spare resources to invest in Dionel rather than the more utility-focused Celehypos.
 Requires very high investment up to Paragon tiers on Dionel to be competitive with other meta teams.

 - This leaves us with two flex slots.